nequals30/MDcalendar/README.md

 # MDcalendar
-This is a Python script to parse a Markdown agenda into an HTML calendar.
+This is a Python script to turn a Markdown "agenda" into an HTML calendar.

-## The Rules
+## How it Works (Calendar Rules)
+These are the "rules" that define how the markdown calendar needs to be laid out.
+The idea is that there are very few rules.

+Only lines that start with `### ` or `+ ` have any special properties.
+Everything else will get parsed from markdown to html like normal.

+Lines that have `---` (horizontal lines) will be ignored.

-### Dates
+### Date Entries
-Anything that starts with `### ` is considered a date entry.
+Anything line that starts with `### ` starts a date entry.
+Anything below that line is consided part of that date entry.
 Some Examples:

 ```
 ### June 1